faradgang/faradgang.berlin/src/pages/en.md

 # How to Help

-Click on the large yellow button in the top right corner to find out how you can support us through donations, material contributions, or your time.
+You can support us with donations, contributions in kind or your time.
+Even if you are not (yet) very good at fixing bikes - we always look forward to meeting new faces and are happy to learn together.
+[See our "Help" page for more information.](/en/help)